Types of yoga exercises

 That’s why we offer Multi-Style Yoga Retreats and Teacher Trainings that are appropriate for all levels of experience.

-Our Multi-Style trainings offer a balanced overview of all the currently popular styles of Yoga and relate them all back to their spiritual and philosophical roots.
+Our Online Multi-Style Training Courses offer a balanced overview of all the currently popular styles of Yoga and relate them all back to their spiritual and philosophical roots.
 We believe that each style has its own unique benefits to offer a sincere practitioner and that there is no one-size-fits-all approach.

 All of our dedicated teachers are lifetime yoga practitioners with a wide range of knowledge and experience in all aspects of Yoga.